elliebbean/tasks-app/README.md

 Alternatively, run `npm run build && npm run preview` and go to <http://localhost:4173/> to preview a prodution build.

+The test suite can be run with `npm run test`.

 ## Notes

 ### `dueDate` type in `mock-api.ts`